stevevib/Hubitat/Drivers/OnkyoMultiZoneAVR/README.md

 <br>

 Onkyo periodically publishes eISCP Protocol documents that includes command codes and associated valid value ranges for the receivers in production at the time the protocal document was published.
 While the basic commands have generally remained the same over multiple product generations, commands that accept a range of values such as volume level and input source can vary siginificantly from model to model.
 The protocal documents can be used to determine which commands and values are supported by your specific AVR model.

+A number of Onkyo ISCP Protocol documents are available here: https://github.com/stevevib/Hubitat/tree/main/Drivers/OnkyoMultiZoneAVR/Docs.
 <br>
 <br>